onsi/ginkgo/docs/MIGRATING_TO_V2.md

 ## Minor Additions and Improvements
 - `BeforeSuite` and `AfterSuite` no longer run if all tests in a suite are skipped.
+- Ginkgo's performance should be improved now when running multiple suites in a context where the go mod dependencies have not been fetched yet (e.g. on CI).
+Previously, Ginkgo would compile suites in parallel resulting in substantial slowdown when fetching the dependencies in parallel.
+In V2, Ginkgo compiles the first suite in series before compiling the remaining suites in parallel.
 - Ginkgo can now catch several common user gotchas and emit a helpful error.
 - Error output is clearer and consistently links to relevant sections in the documentation.
 - `By` now emits a timestamp.
 It also registers a `ReportEntry` that appears in the suite report as structured data.
 If passed a callback, `By` will now time the callback and include the duration in the suite report.